Menditect/documentation/docs/definitions/test-instruction.md

 ## Definition

-A test instruction is a descriptive counterpart of a Test step.
-A test instruction is always part of a test case that has the Manual type.
+A test instruction is a descriptive counterpart of a [Test step](test-step).
+A test instruction is always part of a [Test Case](test-case) that has the Manual type.

 ## Properties
 | Name | Description |